-You can post your own Discussion, Tip, or Resource by hovering your mouse over the "Post Your Own" button at the top of the page.
-You also can find a "Post Your Own" link within Popular Discussions, Helpful Tips, and Helpful Resources in the right-hand column of the page.
+You can post your own Discussion, Tip, or Resource by hovering your mouse over the "Post Now" button at the top of the page.
+You also can find a "Post Now" link within Popular Discussions, Helpful Tips, and Helpful Resources in the right-hand column of the page.

 Once you have written your post and submitted it, you will be directed to the thread-level page where your post will be included.

 If you would like to respond to a post, simply click the "REPLY" link at the bottom of that Discussion, Tip, or Resource.
 A box will open in which you can type your reply.
 After submitting, you can click "View Your Reply" to see your post in context.